Van Layout Ideas: 20 Smart Campervan Conversion Floor Plans

 2) Murphy Bed with Work Space Underneath

 When it comes to small camper van layout ideas, you won’t find many set-ups more popular than this one.
 Underneath the bed is a small table and bench that fits two people.
-You can use it as a work space for completing remote jobs, an area for relaxation or a miniature dining room.
+You can use it as a work space for completing remote jobs if you have internet in your van, an area for relaxation or a miniature dining room.
+This layout also features rear shelves which are great for storing tools and other gear.

 Best for: Remote workers